VincentWei/mg-demos/README.md

 * `res/`: Common resource files used by all demos.
 * `cbplusui/`: The demo of CBPlusUI.
 * `softkbd/`: The demo of SoftKBD.
+* `softkbd2/`: Another demo of SoftKBD that use librime as backend.

 ## Copying